magento/magento2-functional-testing-framework/docs/credentials.md

 .credentials
 ```

-## Define sensitive data in `.credentials` file
+### Define sensitive data in the `.credentials` file

-Open the `.credentials` file, for Magento core credentials, uncomment the fields you want to use, and add your values:
+Open the `.credentials` file and, for Magento core credentials, uncomment the fields you want to use and add your values:

 ```conf
 ...